Dear CRG Community,

 In an effort to increase awareness of systemic racism on many within our country, we have been working hard to implement a comprehensive list of actions to increase diversity in our sport and support the BIPOC (Black, Indigenous, People of Color) individuals within our community.
 We want to share the progress we have already made; however, these efforts are only a part of our ongoing and evolving process towards making Central Rock Gym a safer and more diverse community for everyone.

 Partnerships with community organizations: we are working with leaders in the BIPOC community to establish relationships with local non-profit organizations that serve underrepresented youth.
 We are providing long-term free access and climbing to several community partners around our chain.
 As Covid regulations have began to ease, we are transitioning to a fall schedule of community partnerships.
-We are excited to announce that we have already have doubled the number of youth climbers that will be able to access our sport in the fall for free.
-We have a goal of providing 100 youth climbers per week with free access to our facilities this fall.
-Currently we have commitments for about 80 youth participants per week from our partners starting September!
+We are excited to announce that we have already doubled the number of youth climbers that will be able to access our sport in the fall for free.
+We are providing around 100 youth climbers per week with free access to our facilities this fall.

 Staff training: we have hired external consultants to facilitate a required four-phase Diversity, Equity and Inclusion (DEI) training program for our staff.
 Training modules from our facilitators include: Unconscious Bias Training, Intervention Training, Inclusive Leadership and Hiring Training, working with BIPOC youth training, and more.
 Staff will also receive ongoing DEI training as part of their professional development.
 Our goal with the training is to make sure we are providing a safe space for our BIPOC community members and all diverse groups as they engage with our space and staff.